rht-labs/enablement-docs/README.md

 To run and serve the docs
 1. `npm i -g docsify-cli`
 2. `cd exercises && docsify serve -p 8085 -P 35727` and open your browser to 8085

+## Publishing
+The `exercises` folder is served as the root of the gitpages site from master branch.
+To update the published content run:
+1. `git checkout master`
+2. `git subtree push --prefix exercises origin gh-pages`

 ## Contributing & Issues
 For tracking of feature development and task management add the ZenHub plugin extension to [Chrome](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd) or [Firefox](https://www.zenhub.com/extension).